jaceklaskowski/spark-kubernetes-book/docs/configuration-properties.md

 Default: `(undefined)`

-Must be provided if a Spark application is deployed using `spark-submit` in cluster mode
+Must be provided if a Spark application is deployed in [cluster deploy mode](KubernetesClusterManager.md#createSchedulerBackend)

+Used when:

+* `BasicDriverFeatureStep` is requested for the [driverPodName](BasicDriverFeatureStep.md#driverPodName) (and [additional system properties of a driver pod](BasicDriverFeatureStep.md#getAdditionalPodSystemProperties))
+* `ExecutorPodsAllocator` is requested for the [kubernetesDriverPodName](ExecutorPodsAllocator.md#kubernetesDriverPodName)

 ## <span id="spark.kubernetes.driver.podTemplateContainerName"><span id="KUBERNETES_DRIVER_PODTEMPLATE_CONTAINER_NAME"> spark.kubernetes.driver.podTemplateContainerName